jvjfe/InventoryControl/README.md

 npm start
 ```

-> You can also use npx nodemon ./src/server.js , npm Start is set on package.json
+> You can also use npx nodemon ./src/server.js , npm start is set on package.json

 7. Start the development server: